Aestallman/GitHub_1/README.md

 # GitHub_1
 Practice Repository
- - this is a bullet point
+ - this is a bullet point!